Emurgo/tangata-manu/README.md

 1. Run `cardano-http-bridge`, `cargo run --package cardano-http-bridge --bin cardano-http-bridge start --port 8082 --template=testnet2`
 1. Go to `yoroi-importer` directory, `cd yoroi-importer`
 1. Start the app, `yarn run dev`.

+# Tangata Manu meaning

+The Tangata manu ("bird-man," from tangata "human beings" + manu "bird") was the winner of a traditional competition on Rapa Nui (Easter Island).
+The ritual was an annual competition to collect the first sooty tern (manu tara) egg of the season from the islet of Motu Nui, swim back to Rapa Nui and climb the sea cliff of Rano Kau to the clifftop village of Orongo.

+From: Wikipedia contributors, "Tangata manu," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Tangata_manu&oldid=907590181 (accessed September 3, 2019).